arnab39/Sentiment-Analysis-of-Citations/README.md

 # Sentiment Analysis of Citations
-This is python implementation of [this paper](http://www.aclweb.org/anthology/P11-3015).
+The python implementation of [this paper](http://www.aclweb.org/anthology/P11-3015).